VINUTHNA-2004/Circulate-the-values-of-N-variables/README.md

 Anaconda - Python 3.7
 ## Algorithm:
 ### Step 1:
+Get the value from the user for the number of rotation.

 ### Step 2:
+Using the slicing concept rotate the list.

 ### Step 3:
-Get the value from the user for the number of rotation
+Print the result(Rotated list).

 ### Step 4:
-Using the slicing concept rotate the list
+End of program.

 ## Program:
 ~~~